IDEA-Research/ChatRex/README.md

 ----

 # 1. Introduction 📚
-**TL;DR: ChatRex is a MLLM skilled in perception that can respond to questions while simultaneously grounding its answers to the referenced objects.**
+**TL;DR: ChatRex is an MLLM skilled in perception that can respond to questions while simultaneously grounding its answers to the referenced objects.**

 ChatRex is a Multimodal Large Language Model (MLLM) designed to seamlessly integrate fine-grained object perception and robust language understanding.
 By adopting a decoupled architecture with a retrieval-based approach for object detection and leveraging high-resolution visual inputs, ChatRex addresses key challenges in perception tasks.
 It is powered by the Rexverse-2M dataset with diverse image-region-text annotations.
 ChatRex can be applied to various scenarios requiring fine-grained perception, such as object detection, grounded conversation, grounded image captioning and region understanding.